 Jon has worked across the youth, education and community cohesion sectors.
 He is an experienced founder and leader including of the UK’s National Citizen Service, which became the fastest growing youth movement since the Scouts.
 He is the author of ‘Fractured: How we live together’ and previously served in government as the lead adviser to the UK’s Education Secretary on technical education, schools, nurseries, colleges and university policy.
 Jon sits on the boards of Ofsted, the Children’s Commissioner and UK Youth.

-CEO, Olive Academies, and Co-Chair, Ofsted’s Inclusion External Reference Group
+CEO, Olive Academies, and Ofsted’s External Advisor for Inclusion

-CEO, Olive Academies, and Co-Chair, Ofsted’s Inclusion External Reference Group
+CEO, Olive Academies, and Ofsted’s External Advisor for Inclusion

 Mark’s work in education is rooted in his belief that schools and other settings have the potential to break historic cycles of social disadvantage and to prevent the marginalisation of vulnerable young people.
 Mark has been a headteacher of a secondary school, an Ofsted inspector and a founding trustee of the PSHE Association before he established Olive Academies Trust in 2015.